 any word, name, symbol, or device, or any combination thereof [used by a person] to identify and distinguish his or her goods, including a unique product, from those manufactured or sold by others and to indicate the source of the goods, even if that source is unknown.

-Please note that there is a difference between a trade name and a trademark.
-A general business name that is not applied to any actual goods is a trade name.
-A trademark is the name which is actually applied to goods.
+Although the two terms are sometimes confused, there is a significant difference between a trade name and a trademark.
+A trade name is a general business name that is not applied to any actual goods.
+A trademark is the name that is actually applied to goods.

 Some people are perplexed by the difference between trademarks and copyrights, and when to seek one as opposed to the other.